 No. The official DNR source stack supports both seasonal run-fish value and lower-river smallmouth fishing, so the right page changes with the season.

-Check the Wisconsin regulations, the current gauge trend, which named public access you will actually use, and whether the season matches a run-fish or warmwater plan.
+Check the Wisconsin rules, the current gauge trend, which named public access you will actually use, and whether the season matches a run-fish or warmwater plan.

 Skip it when the lower river is a dirty blowout, when public accesses are too crowded to fish safely, or when your plan depends on unconfirmed bank access off the map.